 Presentations can be 25 or 55 minutes long including ten minutes for exchange of views.
 We generally recommend keeping presentations as short and as inspiring as possible.
 Workshops can be 55 or 85 minutes long and must ensure active involvement of the participants.

 A dedicated Review Team will consider all paper abstracts and decide whether they are a sufficient basis for a workshop or presentation.

-Submission page with guidelines for abstracts will soon be available.
+Submission page with guidelines for abstracts is available here.

 Conference proceedings will be published on the IE website from the day that the conference begins.
 They will have their own ISBN and include all full papers received by 3 September 2021.

 Delivering a full paper is not mandatory for giving a presentation or workshop.
 Either can also be based on the paper abstract.
 Paper abstracts are published as part of the proceedings.